vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 No. You only need a key provider, such as Native Key Provider, to use a vTPM.

-### Can I use vTPM on a VM on a standalone ESXi host?
+### Can I use vTPM on a VM on a standalone ESX host?

-No. vTPM relies on VM Encryption which is enabled when ESXi is managed by vCenter Server, as part of VMware vSphere.
+Yes.
+Organizations must use vCenter to manage ESX and Native Key Provider, and hosts must be inside a vSphere cluster object.
+However, you can put a single host inside a vCenter cluster object.

 ### What is an endorsement key?